1

 The Risks of Proposed Energy Mix of South Korea

 Despite being one of the most innovative countries, South Korea is a climate laggard.
-The share of renewable energy in the energy mix of South Korea is just 9% as of 2021.
+The share of renewable energy in the power mix of South Korea is just 9% as of 2021.
 Compared to other G20 countries, South Korea is phasing out coal much more slowly.
 Climate Action Tracker ranks the country’s overall climate efforts as “highly insufficient.

 In 2019, the country was the ninth biggest energy consumer globally and the eighth biggest source of GHG emissions.
 Moreover, it has one of the lowest energy independence scores in Asia.